Skip to content

 Christoph from CareElite - Plastic-free living

-PS: If you are interested in recycling construction waste, you may also be interested in the Recovery of raw materials through the reconditioning of existing goods of a city or urban environment.
-More about the so-called Urban Mining you can now find out in the linked blog article.
+PS: If you are interested in the recycling of construction waste, you might also like the Recovery of raw materials through the reprocessing of existing goods of a city or urban environment fascinate.
+More about the so-called Urban Mining you can find out now in the linked blog article.

 Christoph Schulz